-Score - Average 125 Good 225 Excellent 325 Superior 425
+Score - Average 125

+Good 225

+Excellent 325

+Superior 425

-- (a) Employees hired prior to July 1, 1986, who participated on a voluntary basis in FY '89 or, having attained age forty-five (45) on or before July 1, 1988, participate on a voluntary basis in FY '89 and thereafter, shall be eligible for the extra payment as an alternative to the personal leave award. - (b) Payments made hereunder shall not be considered part of an employee's base hourly rate of pay for any purpose. - 6.
-In the event the physical fitness standards are changed, the State will negotiate the impact of such change on the award payments. - 7.
+Payments made hereunder shall not be considered part of an employee's base hourly rate of pay for any purpose.

+- 7. In the event the physical fitness standards are changed, the State will negotiate the impact of such change on the award payments. - 8.
 Effective July 1, 2005, employee participation in a Spring physical fitness testing program shall be mandatory.
-Employees who participate in a physical fitness program conducted in the Spring shall, as an alternative to the award of personal leave set out in Section V, Chapter 11, Article I, receive extra payment as follows:
+Employees who participate in a physical fitness program conducted in the spring shall, as an alternative to the award of personal leave set out in Vermont State Police Policies, receive extra payment as follows:

-Average Score \$125 Good \$200 Excellent \$250 Superior \$300
+Average Score \$125

+Good \$200

+Excellent \$250

+Superior \$300

-ARTICLE 52 STEP ADVANCEMENT
+ARTICLE 52 RANK ADVANCEMENT

-1. Senior Troopers who attain fifteen (15) years of service in the Vermont State Police after July 1, 1992; and Sergeants who attain fifteen (15) years of service in the grade of Sergeant on or after July 1, 1992; will be awarded the designation and rank insignia of Corporal or Senior Sergeant, respectively.
+1. Troopers who attain fifteen (15) years of service in the Vermont State Police after July 1, 1992; and Sergeants who attain fifteen (15) years of service in the grade of Sergeant on or after July 1, 1992; will be awarded the designation and rank insignia of Corporal or Senior Sergeant, respectively.